lsst-sqre/sqr-032/index.rst

 Such a directive is likely useful to enable by default.

-pytest-doctestplus_ allows developers to indicate that that any doctests associated with a Python class, function, method, or whole module should be skipped through a ``__doctest_skip__`` module-level variable.
+pytest-doctestplus_ allows developers to indicate that any doctests associated with a Python class, function, method, or whole module should be skipped through a ``__doctest_skip__`` module-level variable.

 For example, to skip all doctests in the function ``get_http`` in a module: